-Accordingly, APhA strongly urges the Committee to include S. 1362, the Pharmacy and Medically Underserved Areas Enhancement Act, recently introduced by Senators Charles Grassley and Robert Casey, in the Committee's legislative health care infrastructure package to allow pharmacists to deliver vital patient care services in medically underserved areas to help break down the barriers to achieving health care equity in this country, improve patient care, health outcomes, the impact of medications,9 and consequently, lower health care costs and extend the viability of the Medicare program.
+Accordingly, APhA strongly urges the Committee to include S. 1362, the Pharmacy and Medically Underserved Areas Enhancement Act, introduced last year by Senators Charles Grassley and Robert Casey, and supported by several members of this Committee, in the PREVENT Pandemics Act to allow pharmacists to deliver vital patient care services in medically underserved areas to help break down the barriers to achieving health care equity in this country, improve patient care, health outcomes, the impact of medications, 11 and consequently, lower health care costs and extend the viability of the Medicare program.

 By recognizing pharmacists as providers under Medicare Part B, S. 1362 would enable Medicare patients in medically underserved communities to better access health care through statelicensed pharmacists practicing according to their own state's scope of practice.
 In medically underserved communities, pharmacists are often the closest health care professional and the most accessible outside normal business hours.
-S. 1362 recognizes that pharmacists can play an integral role in addressing these longstanding disparities to help meet health equity goals10 and ensure that our most vulnerable patients have access to the care they need where they live.
-Helping patients receive the care they need, when they need it, is a common sense and bipartisan solution that will improve outcomes and reduce overall costs.
+S. 1362 recognizes that pharmacists can play an